Russian submarine Leopard: Construction and career

 From 2006 to 2007, he underwent a medium repair at Sevmash.

 Since the end of June 2011, he has been at the Zvyozdochka CS under repair and refurbishment according to Project 971M, which is scheduled to be completed in 2021, the ship will have to meet the requirements of the 4th generation nuclear submarine.

 On 25 December 2020, he was launched after repairs and modernization, is being completed and is being prepared for tests that will take at least six months.

 At one point projected to re-enter service during 2021, but now projected as likely to begin post-refit sea trials in 2022.

-On 2 March 2023, it was reported that Leopard was expected to return to service with the Northern Fleet in December 2023.
+On 2 March 2023, it was reported that Leopard had been expected to return to service with the Northern Fleet in December 2023.